Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_deploy.md

   });
 ```

-- [ ] Run the follwoing in the terminal
+- [ ] Run the following in the terminal

 ```sh
 npx hardhat compile